seanpringle/goomwwm/goomwwm.md

 	goomwwm -above control-shift-a

+To explicitly bind a key without any modifier, not even the default, use **nomod**:

+	goomwwm -above nomod-f12

+Note that this would capture F12 globally, making it unusable for anything else.
+Use *nomod* with care.

 -1 -2 -3 -4 -5 -6 -7 -8 -9
 :	Set a number key to a keyword to search for a window by WM_CLASS, application name, or title, and then raise and focus it.
 If a window is not found, the string supplied will be executed as a shell command to start the application.